ZIMBABYE – The Trip

 STAY HEALTHY

-In the current economic situation many medicines are in short supply or cannot be sourced, so you are strongly advised to take all medications with you.
+In the current economic situation, many medicines are in short supply or cannot be sourced, so you are strongly advised to take all medications with you.
 Medical attention will be very hard to get: many hospitals even in cities are completely closed or unable to offer substantial care.
-Some medical personnel may perform procedures for payment, in somewhat dangerous and under equipped surrounds.
+Some medical personnel may perform procedures for payment, in somewhat dangerous and under-equipped surrounds.
 Medical supplies are severely restricted.
-Your travel insurance is very likely to be invalid if you travel to Zimbabwe and medical evacuations impossible to arrange.
+Your travel insurance is very likely to be invalid if you travel to Zimbabwe and medical evacuations are impossible to arrange.

 Bilharzia is present in some lakes.
 Ask locally before swimming.